 With your identified requirements, start your search on liv.rent for apartments for rent in the Greater Toronto Area.
 Filter your searches by various parameters – housing type, bedrooms, pricing, pet policy and furnished or unfurnished rentals.

-liv.rent is launching in Toronto
+liv.rent has officially landed in Toronto

 2. Research & explore the neighbourhood

 Find out the average rent for comparable properties in the area of Toronto that you’re targeting.
 This will give you a good idea of what you should be paying.
 It also arms you with the necessary information to negotiate terms and rates if necessary.
 In addition, scope out the neighbourhood on foot; given that you’ll be renting for at least 12 months, this will give you a better idea of the area, services and amenities.

 liv.rent – Search apartments & houses for rent in Toronto

 Search houses, rooms, condos and apartments for rent in Toronto.
 Chat instantly with verified landlords.
 Apply to multiple listings.
 Save your chat history & signed documents all in one platform.

 One way to avoid scam listings and disreputable landlords is to research your landlord beforehand.
 Utilize social media tools such as Facebook and LinkedIn.
 You can also narrow your searches to verified landlords and/or properties on the liv.rent rental platform.
 This means their business licenses and land title documents have been verified against city registries; thus, lending reassurance that you are dealing with a legitimate entity.

 4. Diversify your search